Eagles take Super Bowl lead behind 4th down conversions

-Sirianni had his offense go for it twice on fourth down on a single drive late in the first half, leading to a touchdown run by Jalen Hurts that gave the Eagles a 21-14 lead over the Kansas City Chiefs on Sunday.
+Sirianni had his offense go for it twice on fourth down on a single drive late in the first half and another in the third quarter, helping them take lead over the Kansas City Chiefs on Sunday.

-Hurts converted the first with a 28-yard run and the Eagles got the second when Derrick Nnadi committed a neutral zone infraction before the snap.
+But they were unable to hold onto it and lost 38-35 on a field goal by Harrison Butker in the closing seconds.

+The Eagles have now converted a league-high 27 fourth-down tries in the regular season and playoffs.
+Sirianni ranked No. 1 in the regular season in the Football Outsiders’ Critical Call Index.

 The analytics company has one of the best models for determining when NFL teams should go and when they should kick on fourth downs, using its win probability model that relies on historical play-by-play data adjusted for variables such as the strength and weaknesses of both teams, injuries and other factors.